few23/Nanobox-2-Bento/README.md

 *Do not put it INSIDE the Input folder*

-The script will generate an output folder called UserPatches with a Wavetable or Granular subfolder depending on which script you run
+The script will generate an output folder called UserPatches with a Wavetable or Granular subfolder

 where the converted patch folders containing the .xml file and their related .wav files will be created